 MED-over shoulder: Talent at computer, shows scan duration, list-mode data collection, or correct isotope information on the screen during PET acquisition.

 Then, signal to the NMT to start the infusion pump 30 s after the start of the PET acquisition [1].
-Have the NMT observe the pump to ensure it has started to infuse the F-FDG and ensure there is no immediate occlusion of the line [2].
+Have the NMT observe the pump to ensure it has started to infuse the FDG and ensure there is no immediate occlusion of the line [2].

 Talent gives NMT a thumbs up sign to start the pump.